-- Psychosis: If intrusive thoughts are bizarre or paranoid, it may be a symptom of psychosis.
+- Psychosis: Bizarre or paranoid intrusive thoughts may be a symptom of psychosis.
 Schizophrenia, bipolar disorder, and some medications may cause psychosis.

-Certain medications may help to treat intrusive thoughts by altering chemical messengers, called neurotransmitters, in the body:
+Certain medications may help treat intrusive thoughts by altering chemical messengers, called neurotransmitters, in the body:

 SSRIs are a type of medication people

-SSRIs block the reabsorption of serotonin to increase serotonin levels in the brain.
+SSRIs block the reabsorption of serotonin and increase activity at serotonin levels in the brain.

-Other treatments include the following, which people may use as a stand-alone treatment or in combination with medication:
+Other treatments include the following, which people may use as stand-alone treatments or in combination with medication:

 Cognitive behavioral therapy (CBT)

-CBT works to change thinking patterns by helping people to:
+CBT works to change thinking patterns by helping people:

 - learn problem-solving strategies to deal with difficulties